mscherer/ansible-role-middleman_builder/README.md

 # Regular rebuild

 The role will rebuild the website on a regular basis, every 6h by default.
-This is not yet a option that can be changed.
+This can be changed with the parameter `rebuild_interval`, which express the time between automated rebuild attempts if nothing changed, expressed in hours.

 # Debug the build